With the exception of , all of the commands on the serve to customize the Mail list.

 Tip: After you have removed columns to the Field Chooser box, you may want to adjust the width of the columns remaining.
 To do this, drag the separators between column headers left or right.
 Make sure View->Auto Width is ON so the columns adjust to fit precisely within the window.

-To retrieve a column from the Field Chooser box, open the box again by selecting Field Chooser from the View Menu.
+To retrieve a column from the Field Chooser box, open the box again by selecting from the .
 Switch to the Columns tab, and drag the column header back up to where you want it on the column header line.

 top